• Skip to primary navigation

 • What can I make with leftover ingredients?

-Cookies are one of my favorite foods, but on days when I'm craving a cookie, but don't have the freezer or counter room, a single serve chocolate cookie comes in clutch.
+Cookies are one of my favorite foods, but on days when I'm craving a cookie, but don't have the freezer or counter room, a single serve chocolate chip cookie comes in clutch.

 This chocolate chip cookie recipe yields one big cookie that's crunchy on the outside, and soft and gooey inside.
 Since you're using such small amounts of ingredients, just a slight mis-measurement may change the dough consistency.